-sf Class 1 Tanned Hides or Taxidermy - (SF172) - Any legal fish, bird, or other wild animal properly processed by the member.
+- sf Class 1 Tanned Hides (SF172) Any legal fish, bird, or other wild animal properly processed by the member.
 No requirement as to size or mounting.
-Include the following information: the animal's name and information about the exhibitor's personal field experiences, study, or observations that relate to the exhibit.
+Include the following information: the animal's name and information about the exhibitor's personal field experiences, study, or observations that relate to the exhibit. - Sf Class 2 Taxidermy (SF172) Any legal fish, bird, or other wild animal properly processed by the member.
+No requirement as to size or mounting.
+Include the following information: - 1.
+Animal's Name - 2.
+Information about the exhibitor's personal field experiences, study, or observations that relate to the exhibit.